DennieTeMolder/zsh-tmux/README.md

-This is a "fork" of [ohmyzsh/plugins/tmux](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/tmux) that uses the `tds` command's logic to generate `$PWD` specific session names when `ZSH_TMUX_AUTONAME_SESSION=true`, allowing you to have one session per starting directory (handy when opening terminals via a file manager).

 # tmux

 This plugin provides aliases for [tmux](https://tmux.github.io/), the terminal multiplexer.

+The plugin also supports the following:

+- determines if tmux is installed or not, if not, prompts user to install tmux
+- determines if the terminal supports the 256 colors or not, sets the appropriate configuration variable
+- sets the correct local config file to use

+This is a "fork" of [ohmyzsh/plugins/tmux](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/tmux) that uses the `tds` command's logic to generate `$PWD` specific session names when `ZSH_TMUX_AUTONAME_SESSION=true`, allowing you to have directory specific sessions (handy when opening terminals via a file manager).

 ## Installation
 ### Zim